Flone-dnb/brutal-moria/README.md

     - When your character hits a creature or a creature hits your character a "flying" message will appear in the direction of the attack with a very short description about the hit and HP just like in Cataclysm: Dark Days Ahead.
 - Gameplay
     - Your inventory/equipment/gold weight now affects how fast you feel hunger.
+    - Monsters spawn ~30% more often.
+    - Dungeon now has ~30% more items.
     - Condition of the armor your character is wearing will now degrade when you take a hit and at some point your armor will break into pieces and disappear.
 Armor condition is displayed in its description.
 - Items
     - Light items (Torch, Lantern, Flask of Oil) are now more expensive and have less "capacity" (turns).